-Our program can handle cases when there’s comma in the sv files
+Our program can handle cases when there’s comma enclosed in double quotes in the csv files

-After we read the csv file, we returns two information: a hashmap which maps the header with an integer (for example: “first_name”:0), and a list of list of String which stores the csv information line by line.
+After we read the csv file, we returns two pieces of information: a hashmap which maps the header with the corresponding colnum number (for example: “first_name”:0), and a list of String arrays which stores the customer information line by line.
 This design enables our program to work with any csv files and templaets.

-We only read the template file once with a StringBuilder, and stores that as a string
+We only read the template file once with a StringBuilder and store that as a string to improve the efficiency.